 The last upgrade (considered the key passive for the Blood Tree) increases the damage output of the “Finish” portion of the ability significantly.
 Your Finish will now do 150% of the rapier’s bleed damage instead of the previous 110%.
 This allows for huge burst damage potential and will help you finish your target off after applying significant pressure with bleeds throughout the duration of the fight.

 The last ability in the Blood Tree is Flurry.
 When activating Flurry you become immobile while unleashing a series of five quick thrust attacks.
-The damage stacks for each strike, dealing more damage every strike.
+Each thrust deals 60% weapon damage.
 You can dodge out of the ability at any time.
 As you progress through the Flurry abilities you will be able to enhance block damage for each hit of Flurry, reduce the cooldown of the ability, extend your rapier bleed from Tondo, and the last hit of Flurry will cause a stagger to your target.

 The remaining passives in the blood tree focus on reducing your cooldowns and enhancing the bleed damage.